 What to Watch Out For

-Primerica has more than 10 disclosures listed on its Form ADV over the past 10 years.
+Primerica Advisors has multiple disclosures listed on its Form ADV.
 One of its disclosures lists that the Financial Industry Regulatory Authority (FINRA) alleged that the firm failed to provide clients with account information 30 days after the accounts were opened.

 The disclosure reveals that FINRA also alleged that the firm’s investor profile questionnaire had deficiencies which affected certain clients who made short-term investments in mutual funds.
 All of Primerica’s disclosures are related to regulatory actions.
 The firm doesn’t have any civil judicial or criminal disclosures.

 Primerica also offers brokerage services, meaning some of its employees are registered representatives of a broker-dealer.
 Advisors can therefore earn commissions from clients invested in certain mutual funds offered through the firm’s brokerage business.
 The firm also generates commissions from clients who buy annuities.
 This can create a potential conflict of interest, but the firm’s fiduciary obligation requires it to act in your best interest.